project-sunbird/project-sunbird.github.io/pages/developer-docs/opensaber/user_extension.md

 [{field = <fieldName>, values = [<valueName>]}]
 ~~~

-b) **registry-user-read-mapping.conf**: Configuration to map Open Saber Client response JSON format for required extensions into Sunbird User Read API JSON format
+b) **registry-user-read-mapping.conf**: Configuration to map OpenSaber Client response JSON format for required extensions into Sunbird User Read API JSON format
 The configuration format for read mapping is similar to write mapping.
 The difference between read and write mapping is due to the input.
-In case of read, the input is Open Saber Client response JSON whereas in case of write, the input is Sunbird API request JSON format
+In case of read, the input is OpenSaber Client response JSON whereas in case of write, the input is Sunbird API request JSON format
-c) **registry-user-enums-mapping.conf**: Configuration which defines enumerations required for mapping between Sunbird User API JSON format and Open Saber Client JSON format
+c) **registry-user-enums-mapping.conf**: Configuration which defines enumerations required for mapping between Sunbird User API JSON format and OpenSaber Client JSON format
 The configuration format for enums is as given below:

 ~~~